About the Library

 Keep looking for it!
 Our motto is "it's gotta be somewhere."
 Lost library books are usually just misplaced or hidden under materials in a locker and turn up within a week or two.
 Overdue notices are sent to Homerooms at the end of each quarter weekly until the book is renewed or returned.
 Please ask in the library for a "lost book checklist" if you need help looking for your book.
 If lost books are not found by the next quarter or the end of the year, students may pay for the book(s).
-Please check with the librarian for an alternate way to replace the item (example: working in the library to "pay for" a lost book or purchasing a replacement copy at a book store, or doing a kind deed for someone in need and documenting it to prove the work was completed).
+Please check with the librarian for an alternate way to replace and take responsibility for the item (example: working in the library to "pay for" a lost book or purchasing a replacement copy at a book store, or doing a kind deed for someone in need and documenting it to prove the work was completed).

 When are library materials due?

 Books and magazines are borrowed for 3 weeks for both in-school and remote instruction.
 Check the due-date stamp in the back of your item to find out when it's due, or log in to the Destiny link on the main library web page and go to "Checkouts."
 During in-school instruction, students may bring their books in to the library to renew them for another 3 weeks, unless there is a waiting list for that item.
 During remote instruction, students may email Ms. Wrobel at email@example.com to request to renew materials.
 All library materials for the 2019-20 school year should be returned by Fri., May 22, 2020.
 Book checkout for summer 2020 starts Mon.
 June 1, 2020.
 Summer 2020 books are due back by Fri., Sept.
 4, 2020.